apiaryio/black-belt/README.md

 Black belt is collection of scripts, tools and guidelines used for developing projects The Apiary Way.

+**WARNING: This is in-progress rewrite to JavaScript** to allow broader collaboration accross our team.
+Do not use yet, but feel free to sent PRs.

 ## Installation & Usage